Brazil Initiation Scholarship

 - Copies of undergraduate and graduate transcripts

-The letters of recommendation, payment for membership and transcripts may be mailed directly to BRASA at the address below.
-Applications without the check or money order for membership will not be considered.
+The letters of recommendation and transcripts may be mailed directly to BRASA at the address below or sent via email.
+Applications without membership will not be considered.
 All other materials should be submitted together either as PDF or Word files in a single email to firstname.lastname@example.org.
 In the subject line write “BIS 2019 Submission + your name” and nothing else. (e.g. BIS 2019 Submission Smith, Mary).

 Evaluation Criteria and Selection Process: In order to be considered for the scholarship, the two-page prospectus should: